ozzymcg/ATTICUS_TERMINAL/README.md

 A python-based interactive simulation and design tool for autonomous routines.
 It allows users to define a robot’s path by placing waypoints on a virtual VEX field, and then simulates realistic motion while providing visual, analytical feedback and detailed logging.

 # Installation
-Install cx_Freeze: 'pip install cx_Freeze'
+Install cx_Freeze: pip install cx_Freeze

-Run the setup script: 'python setup.py build'
+Run the setup script: python setup.py build

 The executable will be in the build folder.

 This program is not the most user-friendly and may require a mild amount of time to adjust to.